Is a Foot and Ankle MRI right for you?

 • Gout

-• Lesions or Tumours
+• Lesions or tumours

 By increasing the accuracy of a diagnosis, an MRI can help find the correct treatment plan needed to alleviate your pain.